SDGforskning/sdg-strings/SDG16_query_topic_WoS.md

 The query should also find research on work for peace as an aspect of reducing violence.

 The violence is of different character and is reported from all over the world, hence no definition or limitation to particular geographical areas or states in the query.

+This query is dived in 4 phrases to make the search easier to read.

+Phrase 1

+The topic search on violence in general consist of expressions for violence or violent conduct/behaviour.
+The word "killing" is also much in use in health, typically when “fighting cancer “, so the search is limited with the usage of NOT.

 ```py

 TS=
 (